-We're long past the days when Apple could claim in its TV ads that Macs don't get infected.
-The last few years have seen the onslaught of notorious Mac malware such as Shlayer, Proton and KeRanger.
+Sorry to say so, but we're long past the days when Apple could claim in its TV ads that Macs never get infected.
+The last few years have seen an onslaught of notorious Mac malware, such as Shlayer, Proton and KeRanger.
 And today's Macs are absolutely plagued by adware, scareware and potentially unwanted programs.

 - Best antivirus software: Protect your PC with free or paid programs